Frequently Asked Questions

 Pledging is making a contribution commitment to a candidate the payment of which is conditional on the action of a special interest organization.
 If there is a special interest group that is for or against a position that you care about, then you can either amplify or counter their voice by making your contribution conditional on a candidate receiving a particular rating from that special interest group.

-Pledges may be made only to campaigns that enrolled with Prytany.
+Pledges may be made only to campaigns or PACs that enroll with Prytany.

 Does Prytany have a political preference?